 So What Should You Do?

-- Good for cleaning up the machine, car detailing, interior, vent, pcb, xbox, cellphone, computers, gaming keyboards etc hard-to-reach spaces
+- Good for cleaning up the machine, car interior detailing, vent, pcb, xbox, computers, gaming keyboards and hard-to-reach spaces

 - Simple brush structure, small size, light weight, easy installation and maintenance and safe use